usnistgov/ppdiffuse/README.md

 The "Add new: " button allows custom elements to be added to the quasipotential.
 These include barrier (error function), gaussian, and constant force elements.
 The fields are self-explanatory, so only "barrier" is shown here.

+Each custom element can be removed from the calculation using the "delete" button.

 ##### Barrier element

 ![barrier](./docs/barrier.jpg)